Deliciously Organic

 What is TSH and what is a “normal” level?

 TSH is a hormone that the pituitary sends out to tell the thyroid how much or how little thyroid hormones to produce.
-Please note: TSH levels tell you what your pituitary is up to, but it’s not telling you how much or how little thyroid hormone is being produced.
+Please note: TSH levels tell you what your pituitary is up to and the signal it’s sending to the thyroid, but this level does not you how much or how little thyroid hormone is being produced.

-Everyone is biochemically individual, but in our practice we’ve found that a TSH level between 0.5-2.0 uIU/mL is the range where people feel healthy and vibrant.
+Everyone is biochemically individual, but in general, a TSH level between 0.5-2.0 mIU/L is the optimal functional range where people feel healthy and vibrant.

 When it comes to Hashimoto’s, TSH levels can change a lot, swinging back and forth between hypothyroidism and hyperthyroidism.